 Duchenne Muscular Dystrophy and Becker Muscular Dystrophy

 Duchenne muscular dystrophy and Becker muscular dystrophy are X-linked recessive disorders characterized by progressive proximal muscle weakness caused by muscle fiber degeneration.
 Becker dystrophy has later onset and causes milder symptoms.
 Diagnosis is suggested clinically and is confirmed by analysis of the protein product (dystrophin) of the mutated gene.
-Treatment focuses on maintaining function through physical therapy and the use of braces and orthotics; prednisone or deflazacort is given to some patients with severe functional decline.
+Treatment focuses on maintaining function through physical therapy and the use of braces and orthotics.
+Patients who have Duchenne dystrophy should be offered prednisone or deflazacort.

-Duchenne dystrophy and Becker dystrophy are caused by mutations of the dystrophin gene, the largest known human gene, at the Xp21.2 locus.
+Duchenne dystrophy and Becker dystrophy are the second most prevalent muscular dystrophy.
+They are caused by mutations of the dystrophin gene, the largest known human gene, at the Xp21.2 locus.
 In Duchenne dystrophy, this mutation results in the severe absence (< 5%) of dystrophin, a protein in the muscle cell membrane.
 In Becker dystrophy, the mutation results in production of abnormal dystrophin or insufficient dystrophin.

-Duchenne dystrophy affects 1/4700 live male births.
-Becker dystrophy affects 1/30,000 live male births.
+Duchenne dystrophy and Becker dystrophy together affect 5/1000 people; the majority have Duchenne.
 Female carriers may have asymptomatic elevated CK levels and possibly calf hypertrophy.

 This disorder manifests typically between ages 2 yr and 3 yr.
 Weakness affects proximal muscles, typically in the lower limbs initially.
 Children frequently toe walk and have a waddling gait and lordosis.
 They have difficulty running, jumping, climbing stairs, and rising from the floor.
 Children fall frequently, often causing arm or leg fractures (in about 20% of patients).
 Progression of weakness is steady, and limb flexion contractures and scoliosis develop in nearly all children.
 Firm pseudohypertrophy (fatty and fibrous replacement of certain enlarged muscle groups, notably the calves) develops.
 Most children are confined to a wheelchair by age 12 and die of respiratory complications by age 20.